Are you planning a cruise and wondering what are the best and worst cabins?

-Apart from the chiming of the lift, these are areas of high footfall and where people congregate and chatter.
+Apart from the chiming of the lift, these are areas of high footfall and are where people congregate and chatter.

 4. Staterooms that are too far from the lifts or stairs

 This doesn’t bother me so much but if your fitness levels aren’t what they used to be, you might want to reconsider booking a cabin that is too far from the lifts or stairs.

 Newer cruise ships are huge: Royal Caribbean’s Harmony of the Sea has decks running for 1,187 feet.
-If your stateroom is too far from the lift and you struggle with walking, you will soon tire of the journey from your stateroom to the ship’s public areas.
+If your stateroom is too far from the lift and you struggle with walking, you will soon tire of travelling to the ship’s public areas.

 5. Cabins near the laundry room

 Some ships will have laundry rooms located on passenger decks.

 Unless you find the whirr of a washing machine or the rumble of a tumble dryer restful, make sure that your cabin is not located close to the laundry room.
-This can be a busy area on cruise ships and there will be a lot of people too-ing and fro-ing.
+This can be a busy area on cruise ships and there will be a lot of people to-ing and fro-ing.

 Increasingly, newer ships have a promenade that runs through the middle of the ship, which can be overlooked by cabins.
 As these cabins offer little privacy, they should be avoided.

-This can also be an issue with exterior promenade decks (my cruise agent warned me off such a cabin location when booking a cruise on P&O’s new ship, Iona).
+This can also be an issue with exterior promenade decks (my cruise agent warned me against such a cabin location when booking a cruise on P&O’s Iona).

 7. Staterooms directly below public and entertainment areas

-Avoid choosing a cabin above, below or nearby the cruise ship’s theatre, bars, nightclub, buffet restaurant and Kids’ Clubs.
+Avoid choosing a cabin above, below or near the cruise ship’s theatre, bars, nightclubs, buffet restaurants and Kids’ Clubs.
 Thumping bass sounds or the squeal of excited children is not always the best soundtrack to a holiday.

 8. Cruise cabins underneath the pool deck

 Do you really want to wake up at dawn each day to the scraping of sunloungers and tables being pulled into position for the day ahead?
-Or to be kept awake until all hours of the morning by the sound of partying fellow passengers?
+Or to be kept awake until all hours by the sound of partying fellow passengers?